srikanna/ds-workshop/docs/ds/module-1.md

+# Objective
-# Objective is to a create AWS Managed Microsoft Active Directory, launch an EC2 Windows instance, join it to the managed AD domain and then install RSAT tools to manage users and groups in the Active Directory.
+In this module we will create a AWS Managed Microsoft Active Directory, launch an EC2 Windows instance, join it to the managed AD domain and then install RSAT tools to manage users and groups in the Active Directory.
+This is desgined to work specifically in AWS GovCloud

 ## Architecture